 OFF-ROAD uses lower-mid level Power (3) and the lowest amount of Engine Braking (3).
 Cornering ABS is active with an off-road setting; the rear brake ABS can be switched off.

-USER 1 & 2 modes offer the rider a choice of two distinct personalised setups – choosing between Power levels 1-4 and Engine Braking 1-3, and ABS on-road/off-road parameters.
+USER 1 & 2 modes offer the rider a choice of two distinct personalized setups – choosing between Power levels 1-4 and Engine Braking 1-3, plus HSTC, Wheelie Control and ABS (on-road/off-road) parameters.
+USER 1 starts out with level 2 Power and Engine Braking, USER 2 uses level 4 Power and 3 Engine Braking.

 3.4 Dual Clutch Transmission

-- Super-fast gear changes in either Manual Transmission (MT) or Automatic D and S modes
+- ‘Easy and direct’ system offers super-fast gear changes in either Manual Transmission (MT) or Automatic D and S modes

 - S mode (with 3 levels) revs higher and downshifts sooner than D, for more aggressive riding